 The founders of the 2nd Infantry Regiment developed defined written standards of training, ByLaws, and an overall focus on the safety and protection of our communities rather than political statements and actions.

-Since 2012, the 2nd Infantry Regiment has grown from one company in Southern California to 10, across the entire state of California and has been reduced to 4.
+Since 2012, the 2nd Infantry Regiment has grown from one company in Southern California to 10 across the entire state of California and has been reduced to 4.
 Throughout our organization's history, units have been activated and deactivated (See press release for specifics) based on unit membership and function.
 A history of lineage of each unit is maintained by the Regiment Historian.
 Each unit is independent yet joined in the common goal of protection of our communities and state.

-In 2020, units of the 2nd infantry regiment were deactivated from our organization by consensus with all leaders, to protect the goal of the unit as a defensive force rather than an aggressive organization.
+In 2020, certain units of the 2nd infantry regiment were deactivated from our organization by consensus with all leaders, to protect the goal of the unit as a defensive force rather than an aggressive organization.

 Specifically, the 2nd Battalion and its subordinate units, C, D, and E companies were removed and disavowed specifically for behavior that was interpreted as potential inciteful and militant in violation of 2nd Infantry Regiment ByLaws (See News section for details October 2020 press release)

 We renamed ourselves temporarily to the California State Militia Volunteers to ensure the negative effects of those units could be evaluated and further allow our organization time to reorganize effectively.
-In February 2021, our organization reclaimed the moniker of 2nd Infantry Regiment, California State Militia, with 1st and 3rd Battalions, realigning our original founding unit back to our roots, and continue with our mission which focuses on community service as it always has.
+In February 2021, our organization reclaimed the moniker of 2nd Infantry Regiment, California State Militia, with 1st and 3rd Battalions, realigning our original founding unit back to our roots, and continuing with our mission which focuses on community service as it always has.

 As a measure of Record, linage and honors is maintained to provide a historically accurate accounting of unit designations, assignments, and status within the 2nd regiment.